ApoorvSaxena/lozad.js/README.md

 It is written with an aim to lazy load images, iframes, ads, videos or any other element using the recently added [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) with tremendous performance benefits.

+To See [Demo](https://apoorv.pro/lozad.js/demo/) of how package looks like in application

 ## Featured in:
 - [Web | Google Developers](https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video/)
 - [Product Hunt](https://www.producthunt.com/posts/lozad-js)